Eudoxus of Cyzicus: African circumnavigation attempts

+When Eudoxus was returning from his second voyage to India the wind forced him south of the Gulf of Aden and down the coast of Africa for some distance.
+Somewhere along the coast of East Africa, he found the remains of a ship.
+Due to its appearance and the story told by the natives, Eudoxus concluded that the ship was from Gades (later Cádiz), in Roman Hispania Baetica, and had sailed south around Africa.
+This inspired him to attempt a circumnavigation of Africa.
+After completing his second voyage to India, Eudoxus returned to Cyzicus and sold off his possessions to finance the circumnavigation.
+Organizing the expedition on his own account he set sail from Gades and began to work down the African coast.
+Eudoxus landed in Mauretania and made his way to the court of Bocchus I, where he attempted to secure patronage from the monarch to further finance his expedition.
+Bocchus I refused patronage to Eudoxus, who was forced to flee back to Gades.

+After this failure he again set out to circumnavigate Africa.
+Very little is known about this second expedition, only that Eudoxus had not returned to Gades by 100 BC, the year that Poseidonius left the city.
+His eventual fate is unknown.
+Although some, such as Pliny, claimed that Eudoxus did achieve his goal, the most probable conclusion is that he perished on the journey.

+It is often suggested that Eudoxus of Cyzicus believed the circumnavigation of Africa was possible because of the proposed theories of Eratosthenes of Cyrene.
+Eratosthenes, whose theories held a certain level of credibility during the Hellenistic period, theorized that the African continent held a trapezoidal shape and was much smaller than it really is, making rapid circumnavigation of the continent possible.

+Skepticism of the voyages' truth

 Strabo, whose Geography is the main surviving source of the story, was skeptical about its truth.
 Modern scholarship tends to consider it relatively credible.
 During the 2nd century BC Greek and Indian ships met to trade at Arabian ports such as Aden (called Eudaemon by the Greeks).
 Attempts to sail beyond Aden were rare, discouraged, and involved a long and laborious coast-hugging journey.
 Navigators had long been aware of the monsoon winds.
 Indian ships used them to sail to Arabia, but no Greek ship had yet done so.
 For the Greeks to acquire the expertise of an Indian pilot meant the chance to bypass the Arabian ports and establish direct commercial links with India.
 Whether or not the story told by Poseidonius of a shipwrecked Indian pilot teaching Eudoxus about the monsoon winds is true, Greek ships were in fact soon using the monsoon winds to sail to India.
 By 50 BC there was a marked increase in the number of Greek and Roman ships sailing the Red Sea to the Indian Ocean.

-Another Greek navigator, Hippalus, is sometimes credited with having introduced Europe to the concept of monsoon wind route to India.
-He is sometimes conjectured to have been part of Eudoxus's expeditions.